All you dog owners out there.. I give you a round of applause!

 -Be aware of how full you fill the muffin pan with batter.
 The batter will puff up when baking, so filling the cups 1/2 full is a safe amount.

--If you are wanting to pipe frosting onto the cupcakes you’ll need a large piping tag, a large piping tip, and a large coupler.
+-If you are wanting to pipe frosting onto the cupcakes you’ll need a large piping bag and a large piping tip.
 I like the 2D wilton piping tip, it creates beautiful swirls.
 If you only have access to a large ziploc bag, you can use that instead of a piping bag.